marmelab/co-event/README.md

-This is a POC
+Event emitter returning promise and accepting generator.

-Event emitter pattern using generator.
+This eventEmitter allow o use generator as listener.

-Keeping modularity of event emitter.
-We emit an event, we don't need to know who will listen to it.
+Additionnally, The emit method now return a promise, that allow to know when a listener for a given event get executed.

-Adding generator, we can know when all listener are done, and if some had error.
+The promise will also get rejected if one of the listener failed.

-We can buffer event to be treated at a later time.
+The resolveAll method will return a promise that will resolve when all queued event are done.

-Integrating it to koa.
-Emitting event on the scope of a request.
+The promise will also fail if one listener triggered an error.